eliranwong/ChromeOSLinux/README.md

 export QT_QPA_PLATFORM=wayland<br>
 export GDK_BACKEND=x11

+<b>Exceptions:</b>

+We found that a few qt applications does not works with "" (e.g. https://github.com/eliranwong/ChromeOSLinux/blob/main/development/sqlitebrowser.md).

+In such cases, we use the following prefix to run those qt applications:

+> env QT_QPA_PLATFORM=xcb [qt_application]

 [Remarks: Without these settings, fcitx may still work, but not selection panel of Chinese characters.]

 References on wayland: <br>